LiMinggang/madedit-mod/README.txt

 Fix: Saved bookmarks would added to other files during reload
 Fix: Wrong MadPython expression recorded in Search/Replace
 Fix: Clean deprecated function wxNewId
-Fix: Complier warnings from VC
+Fix: Complier warnings from VC(L4)
-Other minor improvements
+Fix: Restore InfoWindow instead of hide it if it was there last time Other minor improvements

 Mod v0.4.10